 And the legends – they walk among the coast of the island.
 A small nearby island which goes by the name of Glavat has a legend from the far, far past.
 The oldest one is related to the island’s emergence.
 According to this legend, the Glavat has created thanks to the gods of Olympus.

-Greek god Poseidon was wondering which island was the most beautiful one, Lastovo, Mljet or Korčula.
+The Greek God Poseidon was wondering which island was the most beautiful one, Lastovo, Mljet, or Korčula.
 Poseidon sent his envoy to discover it on the spot.
-Poseidon’s envoy watched for days, admired and could not decide.
+Poseidon’s envoy watched for days, admired, and could not decide.
 God because of his indecision hardened his envoy and transformed him into a small island of Glavat.

 And who knows what more this little island of mystery hides among its woods and chimneys….even on a space that small?